wesbos/beginner-javascript-notes/notes/Module 8꞉ Data Types.md

   return false;
 ```

-The if statement also returns true or false itself so there is no real need for an if statment.
+The if statement also returns true or false itself so there is no real need for an if statement.

 Thus, the other way you can do it is just by return the condition, which will be true of false like this 👇